All Reviews

 MileIQ lets you set specific trips as ‘frequent drives’ to simplify classification.

-Works Hours and Work Shifts are meant to simplify drive classification further.
+Work hours and Work Shifts are meant to simplify drive classification further.

-The Work Shift is geared toward drivers with irregular working schedules.
-For example, the feature is for you if you work a regular 9-5 job and do cab business in the morning and evening.
-In this case, you can set a morning and evening shift on MileIQ.
-This way, the app will auto-classify any drive recorded during the shift as a business trip.
+For example, if you drive a taxi in the morning and evening, you can set a morning and evening shift on MileIQ.
+This means the app will auto-classify any drive recorded during those shift times as a business trip.

 MileIQ pricing model comes with plans for self-employed drivers and teams.
+For the latest pricing and promotions, visit MileIQ’s official website.

 Timeero: Best MileIQ Alternative

-If you want to track miles and monitor driver behavior accurately, we recommend starting with Timeero for various reasons.
-To learn more about the app, check out our detailed Timeero review.
+Note: To learn more about the app, check out our detailed Timeero review.

 timeero app